HLOverflow/lorajamming_fyp/README.md

 Note: 2.2 is not backward compatible to the previous versions due to massive data type changes. added 'get time' api in milliseconds.

+Version 2.3
+changed most client scripts from .16 to .116 and .17 to .117 (wlan0 -> eth0)
+changes "get time" to give microseconds. collect time differences using different NTP methods - proven timing difference under 1ms. (delay window to measure in ms.) added api to background sntp and kill background sntp;
+- user have to ensure the sntp service are running fine before running ./main because `sntp -s <destination>` may hang the entire program.

 Version 3.0
 To be work on.